SwoopGT/Classification-of-Santander-Bank-Customers-using-Forests-and-Boosting/README.md

 Machine Learning Classification Algorithms such as Random Forest and XG Boost are used.

-The models developed are subjected to hyperparameter tuning using Randomized Search and the results are obtained.
+The models developed are subjected to hyperparameter tuning using Randomized Search Cross Validation and the results are obtained.